-These are Christmassy truffles, albeit rather loosely, although chocolate truffles are, quite frankly, for any time of the year in my book!
+These are Christmassy truffles, although chocolate truffles are for any time of the year in my view!

 The filling is a white chocolate and raspberry ganache, into which a little spiced port reduction is mixed.
 This gets chilled until firmer and then it is simply a matter of taking small amounts, rolling into rough balls and dipping in melted or tempered chocolate.

 I have used a lot of chocolate here as I wanted a firm ganache.
-You can use less chocolate (going down to about 200g) for a much softer filling, although this is best when used to fill chocolate shells.
+You can use less chocolate (going down to about 200g) for a much softer filling, although this is best when used to fill chocolate shells or to use as a chocolatey topping for a cake.

 Spiced Port Reduction: